 Where can I find my concessions on my new invoice?

 On page two of your invoice, any applicable energy concessions will appear under either Your Electricity Usage or Your Gas Usage.
-To learn more about your new invoice, check out our bill explainer or watch our tutorials.
+To learn more about your new invoice, check out our Bill Explainer.

 I pay by direct debit.
 Has anything changed on my new invoice?